ArkinSolomon/xpkg-client/README.md

 This project was largely inspired by CKAN for Kerbal Space Program.

+## Project setup

+This project uses Eclipse as well as the [Apache Commons Lang](https://commons.apache.org/proper/commons-lang/).

 ## Developer Documentation

 All scripting files are written in .xpkg format.